This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 6. They’re not worried about the money

-I’m going to be a bit controversial, but hear me out and then make a decision based on your own personal circumstances and goals.
+I’m going to be controversial, but hear me out and then decide based on your own personal circumstances and writing goals.

 I have, in fact, made more money from being able to say that I’ve written for The New York Times than I ever did actually writing for the New York Times.

 Most American and British foreign correspondents I met knew the value of certain clips and so they’d write for free if they had to in order to get them.
-While they were making far less money than someone who didn’t take those assignments, they grew a lot faster and would frequently be making twice as much money as a result of those clips as they moved forward in their careers.
+While they were making far less money than someone who didn’t take those assignments, including my local journalist friends, they grew a lot faster and would frequently make twice as much money as a result of those clips as they moved forward in their careers.

 7. They try different things

 Mix it up a little.
-See, perhaps, if there are other skills that you can offer to your editors.
-Don’t be too rigid.
+See, perhaps, if there are other skills you can offer to your editors.
+Don’t become too fixated on a job description.

 8. They take risks

 Foreign correspondents will happily travel to the middle of nowhere and come back with a story.
-In fact, they love it.
 They’re looking for adventure.
 You’d have come back with a better story, I’m sure.
 But you didn’t travel up to the middle of nowhere because you’ve got a wife, two kids, and a mortgage.
 Fair enough.

-I’m not saying you have to do this in order to succeed, but I am saying it’s why that twenty-something college kid is getting published in the magazine that pays $1 a word and you’re not.
+I’m not saying you have to do this in order to succeed, but I am saying it’s why that twenty-something college kid is sometimes getting published in the magazine that pays $1 a word.
+Stories are the currency of journalism.
+And local journalists have an advantage when it comes to stories.
+We know where to find them, and we know how to report them.

 If you can, find stories that aren’t readily available and that not everyone can report on.
 They don’t have to be in the middle of nowhere; they could certainly be in your own backyard.
-But you’re going to have to look and you’re going to have to find these stories because that’s what’s going to get you into those high-paying publications.
+But you’ll need to find these stories because that’s what’s going to get you into those high-paying publications.

 9. They retell stories